KaleyKrim/express-gallery/README.md

 ---

-Your app should be stored in subdirectory `/app`.
 The layout of the app must match the layouts included in `/layouts`.
 Match the layout as close as you can, using free and open fonts and graphics.

 ---

 #### Responsive Layout

 - does not have tablet layout
 - uses a background image that is not included, you will have to find something similar (subtlepatterns.com)